GGEMS/ggems/doc/source/phantoms.rst

 VoxPhanImgNav
 -------------

-.. sectionauthor:: Julien Bert
-.. codeauthor:: Julien Bert

 This class handle particle navigation within a voxelized volume.
 This phantom consider only photon particle and the dose within the volume is not recorded.
 This phantom and the associated particle navigator is mainly used for imaging application such CT.

 ------------

 .. c:function:: void load_phantom_from_mhd ( std::string filename, std::string range_mat_name )

     Load a voxelized phantom from a MHD format image ( :ref:`mhd-label` ).
 This file can content Hounsfield units (HU) or simple material ID.
 To convert material ID or HU into material a range material file is required.
 This file contains for each range of value (ID or HU) the material to be associated.
-Material name must be defined into the material database (``TODO: see GGEMS``).
+Material name must be defined into the material database.

     .. c:var:: filename